kalisio/crisis/docs/quickstart/concepts.md

 ### <i class="las la-sitemap"></i> Group

 A **group** allows to *delegate* the management of a shared workspace limited to its members.
-Users outside the group will not see it, neither its members.
+Users outside the group will not be able to interact with it.

 :point_right: You manage an organisation ? <tour-link text="How to manage your groups" path="home" :params="{ organisation: 'manager', route: 'groups-activity' }"/>